 , Project Coordinator, Hike Nova Scotia

-NS Walks is a project of Hike Nova Scotia, supported by the Nova Scotia Department of Communities, Culture and Heritage Active Communities Fund
+NS Walks is a project of Hike Nova Scotia, offered in partnership with the Nova Scotia Department of Communities, Culture and Heritage Active Communities Fund

 , the Nova Scotia Department of Seniors Age-friendly Communities Program